3 Secrets to Great Conferences with Young Writers

 Tip: With older students, try to read their pieces the night before you conference with them.
 You'll need time to absorb what they've written and choose your teaching points.
 When students are very young, this isn't necessary; it's usually easy to spot teaching points pretty quickly.
 If I notice that Jeremy's paper is covered with backwards Cs and misspellings of the word "dog," these are my teaching points.
 I take a few moments to set Jeremy up forming Cs, and review how to stretch out sounds to spell "dog."

 It is more common to conference about spelling and conventions in kindergarten and first grade, since younger children have so much to learn just to get their spelling and writing readable.
-You will spend more time on higher level writing skills in grades 2-5, as outlined in the Common Core Standards.
+You will spend more time on higher level writing skills in grades 2-5.

 Problem — Class Does Not Maintain Appropriate Behavior During Conference Time